Bulk endpoints

 Bulk API endpoints differ from other REST endpoints in that they combine multiple calls of the same type into an array and execute them as a single request.
 The endpoint handler splits the array into individual entities and writes them as separate messages to the message queue.

-SaaS only In Adobe Commerce as a Cloud Service, message queues run automatically.
+In Adobe Commerce as a Cloud Service, message queues run automatically.
 There is no need to manage queues or install a message broker.

-PaaS only Cron jobs are the default mechanism for managing message queues and starting message queue consumers, but you can also use external process control systems (like Supervisor) to monitor process management.
+Cron jobs are the default mechanism for managing message queues and starting message queue consumers, but you can also use external process control systems (like Supervisor) to monitor process management.
 You can use the bin/magento queue:consumers:start async.operations.all command to manually start the async.operations.all consumer that handles asynchronous and bulk API messages.
 However, manually starting consumers is not recommended because it requires you to keep your terminal session connected.

 Routes